EECS 280 Tutorials

 LLDB Tutorial

-Similar to GDB, LLDB is harder to learn than most visual debuggers.
-However, you might want to use LLDB instead of GDB or Xcode for several reasons:
+LLDB is harder to learn compared to most visual debuggers.
+However, you might want to use LLDB instead of VS Code or Xcode for several reasons:

-LLDB uses text-based commands, as opposed to the clickable user interface of a visual debugger.
+LLDB uses commands.
 Here’s a handy list of LLDB and GDB commands.

 Quick Start

 Compile your program with the -g flag and start LLDB.
-EECS 281 students: remove optimization flags like -O3.
+EECS 280 project Makefiles include -g by default.

 b main breakpoint on main function

-b stats.cpp:16 breakpoint on line 16 of stats.cpp
+b main.cpp:13 breakpoint on line 13 of main.cpp

 r run or rerun